 “It’s a culmination of experience, being observant and being interested in people and their environments.
 But there’s something else: an instinct and a certain sensitivity.
 I’m not sure you can learn that.” – on what she thinks led to her success.

-- One of her most favourite set designs was the transformation of the Great Hall for the Yule Ball in Goblet of Fire.
+- One of her most favorite set designs was the transformation of the Great Hall for the Yule Ball in Goblet of Fire.
 She specifically loved the use of bolts of silver fabric and the ice sculptures.

 - Her obituary in the UK newspaper, The Guardian, was written by long time fellow collaborator, Stuart Craig.